capjamesg/web-feed-recovery/README.md

 The key-value pairs are the found feed URL mapped to the found MIME type.

 MIME types are only added if a feed was found through HTTP header discovery.
-Otherwise, the MIME type will be null.
+If the feed was not found through HTTP header discovery, the MIME type will be null.

 ## Algorithm